19 Different Types of Penguins Explained

 The penguins are relatively small and grow to attain 61–76 cm lengths.
 Two black bands between their breasts characterize them.
 Their diet consists of jellyfish, krill, cuttlefish, and other crustaceans in the water.

-Because of their large population, their conservation status is listed by IUCN as least concern.
+Because of their large population, IUCN has listed their conservation status as the least concerning.
 Nevertheless, they are also facing a decrease in population due to habitat loss, the effects of oil spills, infectious diseases, and climate change.

 5. Fairy Penguin